 That’s because production on “Jurassic Park” began before the 1991 discovery of the so-called Utahraptor skeleton — measuring 5 1/2 feet tall — the largest at that time.
 Said one film designer: “We designed it, we built it, and then they discovered it.
 That still boggles my mind.”

 National Velociraptor Awareness Day - History

-Velociraptors became well known thanks to their portrayal in Michael Crichton's novel which was later adapted into the Jurassic Park movie series.
+Velociraptors got the star treatment thanks to their portrayal in the novel — later adapted into the "Jurassic Park" movie franchise.

 - 70,000,000 B.C.

-This is around the time that Velociraptors inhabited the earth.
+This is around the time that velociraptors inhabited the earth.

 National Velociraptor Awareness Day Activities

-What better way to celebrate these ancient, killer birds than by spending an afternoon — an evening — watching all four Jurassic Park movies.
+What better way to celebrate these ancient, killer birds than by spending a night watching all four "Jurassic Park" films.
 Make sure to invite someone who's never experienced the "lost world."